The FHA 203k loan

-- Move the house to a different site
+- Moving the house to a different site

 - Minor landscaping

-- Add a luxury amenity like a tennis court, barbecue area, or swimming pool
+- Adding a luxury amenity like a tennis court, barbecue area, or swimming pool

-- Projects that will take longer than 6 months
+- Projects that will take longer than six months

 In these cases, other options might be a better fit, such as getting a home equity loan after purchase, or other alternatives mentioned in the next section.

-There are several reasons that the FHA 203(k) might not be your best option.
-You may only need a few thousand dollars for minor work.
+There are several reasons the FHA 203k might not be your best option.

-- Home equity loan: Also called a second mortgage, these usually fixed-rate mortgages have higher interest rates, but cost less to originate and don’t require mortgage insurance.
+- Home equity loan: Also called a second mortgage, home equity loans are usually fixed-rate mortgages that have higher interest rates, but cost less to originate and don’t require mortgage insurance.
 They are great for projects requiring a large sum upfront.
-The catch is that you need some home equity now, before you improve the property, because second mortgage lenders typically lend up to 90 percent of the as-is property value.
+The catch is that you need some home equity now, before you improve the property, because second mortgage lenders typically lend up to 90% of the as-is property value

-- Fannie Mae’s HomeStyle® mortgage allows you to buy and rehab a home with just 5 percent down.
-It does not require a 1.75 percent upfront mortgage insurance premium like FHA does.
+- Fannie Mae’s HomeStyle mortgage: The HomeStyle loan allows you to buy and rehab a home with just 5% down.
+It does not require a 1.75% upfront mortgage insurance premium like FHA does.
 And if your credit is good, your monthly mortgage insurance is cheaper as well.
-Finally, you get to cancel mortgage insurance once you have 22 percent home equity.
+Finally, you get to cancel mortgage insurance once you have 22% home equity

 Using the 203k loan step by step

-- Find a lender approved to do 203k loans.
-Get several mortgage quotes so you can be confident that you’re getting a good deal.
+- Find a lender approved to do 203k home improvement loans.
+Get several mortgage quotes so you can be confident that you’re getting a good deal

-- Find an FHA 203(k) consultant, if your improvement costs will exceed approximately $31,000.
+- Find an FHA 203k consultant if your home improvement costs will exceed approximately $31,000.
 This person will arrange for a detailed proposal from licensed contractors.
-It will contain the scope of the work to be done and a detailed cost estimate.
+It will contain the scope of the work to be done and a detailed cost estimate

-- Find a contractor to write an estimate of work needed and materials required.
-You aren’t allowed to do the work yourself unless you are a professional builder.
+- Find a contractor to write an estimate of the work needed and materials required.
+You aren’t allowed to do the work yourself unless you are a professional, full-time builder